Facebook Twitter Instagram

 3. Using the `tr` Command

-The tr (translate) command is a versatile tool for transforming text.
-It can be used for case conversion by specifying the input and output character sets:
+The tr (translate) command is a flexible tool for changing text.
+You can use it to change case by setting the input and output character sets:

 3.1 Lowercase Conversion